 The Illinois Association for Infant Mental Health believes that from the beginning, every child should have a family and community environment in which he or she can thrive physically, mentally and emotionally

 The Illinois Association for Infant Mental Health has a rich history and extraordinary diversity in the type of professional who call themselves an infant mental health professional.
 Members of ILAIMH come from a variety of disciplines including education, social work, psychology, medicine, academia, public policy, child development, physical and occupational therapy, and other allied disciplines.
 We are all drawn together by a common interest in the social-emotional development of infants and their families

 ILAIMH is a 501C3 non-profit and is an affiliate of the World Association for Infant Mental Health.

 Register for 2014 ILAIMH Conference featuring Lori Roggman, PhD

 Friday, October 24, 2014

 The Illinois Association for Infant Mental Health (ILAIMH) is pleased to announce our 33rd annual fall conference will be Friday, October 24.
 This year we will be joined by Lori Roggman, PhD.
 In her keynote address, Dr. Roggman will discuss Developmental Parenting, a warm , communicative and responsive style of caregiving that supports early child learning and growth.
 She will describe how early childhood professionals can facilitate families' use of a Developmental Parenting style in home visiting programs and other settings.
 Dr. Roggman will also discuss the use of the Piccolo, an assessment tool that uses observation of parenting behaviors in order to give encouraging feedback to parents.
 Use of observation and videotaping parent-chlid interactions will also be discussed.
-For more information, please see brochure and to register for the conference click here.
+For more information, please see brochure.

 The DC: 0-3 R Crosswalk Now Available